May 20, 2025

 • Transaction number: A unique identifier, such as an order number or receipt number, that you can use to cross-reference the purchase in your financial records

-Exceptions and special cases in which proof of purchase is required
+Special cases when a proof of purchase receipt is required

 Mileage claims

-For employees who drive their personal vehicles for work-related activities, mileage claims are a common exception.
-Instead of a standard receipt, they need to provide details such as the purpose of the trip, starting and ending locations, total distance traveled, and sometimes even the vehicle’s make, model, and registration.
+Mileage claims are a common exception for anyone who drives their personal vehicles for work-related activities.
+Instead of a standard receipt, they need to provide mileage logs with details such as the purpose of the trip, starting and ending locations, total distance traveled, and sometimes even the vehicle’s make, model, and registration.

 Daily allowances